Summerville Eatery Bringing Northeastern Staple Food To Cane Bay / Nexton Area

 Before long the couple along with help from SCORE (Service Corps of Retired Executives), were busy laying out the groundwork for Grant’s dream, although Jennifer quickly vetoed his first business name aka Muffin Hut.
 She agreed on muffin, but didn’t think hut fit with all they had in mind.
 It wasn’t long before she came up with rustic and the Dalling’s vision was set in motion.

 After eight months of build out, working on layout of the 1500 square feet eatery, Grant partnering with the right vendors the Rustic Muffin welcomed breakfast and lunch diners in September of 2018.
-Although they do sell muffins, sweet treats, cake pops, hand held bites, Rustic Muffin is as the Dalling's describe 'a community coffee shop that sells hellacious (awesome) bagels'.
+Although they do sell muffins, sweet treats, cake pops, hand held bites, Rustic Muffin is as the Dalling’s describe ‘a community coffee shop that sells hellacious (awesome) bagels’.
 The kind of bagels a native New Yorker would be proud to enjoy.
+You can buy hard coffee online.

 With more and more northerners moving to the low country, with many finding residence in Cane Bay & Del Webb, The Rustic Muffin is a welcome reminder of the comfort foods they left behind.
 While dining on a $50 steak and French cuisine is nice once in a while, it’s the everyday more affordable foods that attract diners of all backgrounds.
 You’ll find that at the Rustic Muffin.

-So we're all on the same page, bagels are much more than donut shaped bread, to many bagels are a morning tradition, with New York style bagels considered among the best of the best.
+So we’re all on the same page, bagels are much more than donut shaped bread, to many bagels are a morning tradition, with New York style bagels considered among the best of the best.
 There is something about the consistency of a New York style bagel.
 It all has to do with the overall preparation, the salt to malt ratio, and the way they are baked to provide a plump crispy crust, and chewy interior.
+This new shop features all of the latest technology in coffee equipment.

 While The Rustic Muffin bagels are not made from scratch, they do get them from an old school bakery out of the Bronx!
 They come partially pre-baked, then frozen, and shipped weekly to the Dalling’s location.
 Beginning his day at 4am Grant places a variety of flavors in the oven, allowing patrons several option before opening the doors at 6am.